VictoriaAutMors/Bash/README.md

 * cmd &
 ------
-program will print number and PID of background process.

-if backgorund process is completed, program will print number and name of completed process
+program will print number and PID of background process. if backgorund process is completed, program will print number and name of completed process.

 ---

 ## What is change input and output:
 Redirection is a feature in Linux such that when executing a command, you can change the standard input/output devices using '<'/'>'.

 ---